SalishSeaCast/docs/repos_organization.rst

 ~~~~~~~~~~~~

 * private to SalishSea-MEOPAR team members
-* documentation from project codebase initialization tarballs received from J-P Paquin on 2013-10-02

-  * contents of :file:`DOCUMENTATION` tarball and :file:`OPA_notes_2013.pdf` that Doug generated

-* meeting notes, plans, work-in-progress papers, etc.
+* meeting notes, plans, work-in-progress reports and papers, presentations, etc.
-* reports that might go in docs repo but are not ready for release,
+* anything that might go in docs repo but are not ready for release,
   or which cannot be released for some reason
 * ideally at least some of this repo’s will eventually be moved to the public docs repo